 Obadiah Mulder, graduate student.
 Obadiah is a PhD student in the Computational Biology and Biostatistics (CBB) program.
 Obadiah’s undergraduate degree was in Biology at Green Mountain College, with a focus on Bayesian analytical techniques.
 He is working on modeling signaling interactions in bacterial biofilms and on using estimated ancestral recombination graphs to understand the evolution of complex traits.

-Feriel Ouerghi, rotation student.
-Feriel is a first-year PhD student in the Computational Biology and Biomedical Informatics (CBB) program.
+Feriel Ouerghi, PhD student.
+Feriel is a PhD student in the Computational Biology and Biomedical Informatics (CBB) program.
 She graduated from Amherst College with degrees in Computer Science and Sexuality, Women’s and Gender Studies.
 Before starting her graduate degree, she worked in the Ishizuka Lab at the Yale Cancer Center where she studied the relationship between interferon signaling and immunotherapy responses.
 She is now interested in studying how to preserve data privacy in forensic genetics.

 Dandan Peng, graduate student.
 Dandan is a PhD student in Computational Biology and Bioinformatics (CBB).
 She completed a bachelor’s degree in plant protection at China Agricultural University and a master’s degree at ETH Zurich.
 She is interested in population stratification in genome-wide association studies (GWAS), and she is also working on using estimated ancestral recombination graphs to understand complex trait evolution.